CopperEgg/apidocs/index.md

  - Index - Fetch all Schedules.
  - Show - Fetch in-depth information for a single Schedules.
  - Create - Create a new Schedules.
- - Update - Update an Schedules.
+ - Update - Update a Schedules.
- - Delete - Delete an Schedules.
+ - Delete - Delete a Schedules.

 ##### [Annotations](alerts/annotations.html)
 Annotations can be used to annotate event time line on monitoring graphs for later inspection.